dguglielmi-git/innovandoliving/README.md

     distDir: "build",
 };

-* [Set value for the Constants URL](#) - got to utils/constants.js and replace the right URLs for SERVER_ADDRESS and URL_MERCADOPAGO_BACKEND.
+* [Set the values to the URL Constants variables](#) - got to utils/constants.js and replace the right URLs for SERVER_ADDRESS and URL_MERCADOPAGO_BACKEND.
 Do it before deploying it.

 ## Deploy 📦